leto1timmy/Miro-Voice-Memos/README.md

 ## You may know the scenario...

 You travel home after hard, long and very creative discussion.
-On the way you got important an insight after this meeting.
-The feeling like you got light from sky.
-You see discussing problem from another point.
-But you afraid, that you will not remember this gold idea tommorow.
+On the way you have got an important insight after meeting.
+The feeling like you have got light from sky.
+You see discussing problem from another point, but you afraid that you will not remember this gold idea tommorow.

 ## Miro Voice Memos